On the Kontsevich integral for knotted trivalent graphs: The naive extension

 Here, the sign $(-1)^{\rightarrow}$ is $-1$ if the edge the chord is ending on is oriented to be outgoing from the vertex, and $+1$ if it's incoming.

 The vertex invariance relation arises, topologically, the same way as the $4T$ relation, i.e. any weight system of a finite type invariant of knotted trivalent graphs (defined the same way as for knots) will be zero on the above sum of chord diagrams.
-The proof is the same as for the $4T$ relation, and one can use a similar trick.
+To prove this we can either use the same isotopy that was used for the $4T$ relation, or Reidemeister 4.

 We are going to study invariants of framed graphs, hence we will not factor out by the one-term (or framing independence) relation.